British Virgin Islands in Pictures: 17 Beautiful Places to Photograph

 5. Road Town, Tortola

 The capital of the British Virgin Islands is Road Town on the island of Tortola.
-Painted with bright, popping colors, the Main Street Shops pictured above are a great spot to stop and snap a few photographs.
+Painted with bright, popping colors, the Main Street Shops pictured above are a great spot to stop and snap a few images.

 6. Sandy Cay